Heavy-Metal-Gaming/FS-AutoDrive-Networks/README.md

 Download the AutoDrive_config.xml file for the map into the save game folder for whichever save you wish.
 WARNING: Following this **will** overwrite any existing courses for that save game.
 If you wish to keep them, please create a backup.

+## I found a bug, limitation, or other issue with a network
+Please use the [GitHub Issues tool](https://github.com/Dylan-M/FS-AutoDrive-Networks/issues) for this repository.

 # Translations
 I will not be translating any of the networks in this repository.
 If you wish to submit a translation, please fork this repository, created a dedicated branch, make your changes, and open a pull request to this repository.
 The pull request **must** be from a dedicated branch just for that change, not from the main/master branch of your fork.
 Please see the [GitFlow Document](https://guides.github.com/introduction/flow/).